StudioPetrikas/FreeCADLink_VertUI/README.md

 * Repeat that last 3 steps again (see note below)

 **Important note**: Loading parameters is still experimental.
 There are issues that can be fixed by simply re-merging `VertUI.FCParam` multiple times.

-I have purposely avoided making a preset configuration, because I found it to be very inconsistent.
+I also have purposely avoided making a preset configuration, because I found it to be very inconsistent.

 ### Screenshots